-The Development Services Department’s Alarm Administration team administers the City of Austin’s Alarm Ordinance, issues alarm permits, and strives to improve public safety through education and awareness initiatives aimed at eliminating false alarms.
+The Development Services Department’s Alarm Administration team administers the City of Austin’s Alarm Ordinance, issues alarm permits, and strives to improve public safety through education and awareness initiatives to eliminate false alarms.

 Visit the Alarm Administration Portal